-When our family made the decision to strive to be debt free we immediately started trying to save money.
-Once we started look at our budget we realized learning how to save money on groceries was SO importation.
+When our family made the decision to strive to be debt-free we immediately started trying to save money.
+Once we started looking at our budget we realized learning how to save money on groceries was SO importation.

 We were spending $800 a month on food from the grocery.
 This didn’t even count eating out.
 When I saw that number I was mortified.

 I had no idea that we were spending that much.
 We just bought whatever we wanted, sometimes made dinner, sometimes didn’t.
 Then we had an insane amount of waste as well.

 From there I tackled our problems head on and was able to get our monthly grocery budget down to $400 a month.

 That’s right.
 In ONE month I cut our grocery shopping budget in HALF.
 So how did this become a reality?

 So setting a grocery budget can be difficult if you are not even sure how much you are spending now.
 It can be even more difficult if you don’t have a budget!